toomasv/units/README.md

 as-unit EUR PLZ$25                     ; recalculates second argument in terms of unit given as first argument ;== 5.482456140350878

-form-as/round EUR PLZ$25 .01           ; forms value of second argument in terms of unit given as first argument ;== "EUR$5.48"
+form-as EUR PLZ$25                     ; forms value of second argument in terms of unit given as first argument ;== "EUR$5.48"

 form-unit re-dimension 1g*mm/s2 1dyn   ; redimensions second argument in units of first argument (and `form-unit` forms it with units)